quantis/activeRecord/README.markdown

 #### Querying ####

 Querying allows you to select particular rows from your database to populate instances of your model class.
 Query methods operate on instances of your class, chain as in [Idiorm](http://github.com/j4mie/idiorm/), and then execute when a call to `find_one` or `find_many` is performed.
-Paris gives you full access to Idiorm's fluent query API.  **See [Idiorm's documentation](http://github.com/j4mie/idiorm/) for details of this API.**
+Dakota gives you full access to Idiorm's fluent query API.  **See [Idiorm's documentation](http://github.com/j4mie/idiorm/) for details of this API.**

 For example: